SoftUni-Internal/interactive-content/EN/02-Functions/02-Declaring-and-Invoking-Functions.md

 [stream language="RO" videoId="489373256/dbc8412983"  /]
 [/video-vimeo]

-A function is defined by using the keyword `function` followed by the **name of the function** and a set of **parentheses** to hold parameters or values to be recieved by the function.
+A function is defined by using the keyword `function` followed by the name of the function and a set of parentheses which hold parameters or values to be received by the function.

 Functions can be declared in two ways: